Set reference to a type library

 Automation (formerly OLE Automation) enables you to use objects from other applications in Visual Basic code.
 An application that provides its objects for use by other applications also provides information about those objects in a type library.
 To achieve the best possible performance when using another application's objects, you should set a reference to that application's type library.

 To set a reference to an application's type library

-Select the check boxes for the applications with type libraries you want to reference.
+Select the check boxes for the applications with type libraries that you want to reference.

 Dim appXL As Excel.Application

 If you set a reference to an application's type library, all of its objects and their methods and properties are listed in the Object Browser.
 This makes it easy to determine what properties and methods are available to each object.

 For Microsoft applications that can also serve as Automation servers, you can set references to their type libraries from another application, and control their objects from that application.